Goldman cuts investment fund pledges in half since Dodd-Frank-filings

-NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) has slashed its capital pledges to investment funds by nearly half since the Volcker rule was signed into law in 2010, as it prepares its principal investment business for restrictions on investing its own money, according to regulatory filings.
+NEW YORK, May 9 (Reuters) - Goldman Sachs Group Inc has slashed its capital pledges to investment funds by nearly half since the Volcker rule was signed into law in 2010, as it prepares its principal investment business for restrictions on investing its own money, according to regulatory filings.

 The Wall Street bank has reduced future commitments to hedge funds and funds that invest in private equity, credit and real estate, by $5.8 billion since June 2010, the last period before the Volcker rule was included in the Dodd-Frank financial reform act.
 That represents a reduction of 48 percent, according to data in filings with the U.S. Securities and Exchange Commission.